hybchow/diamond/README.md

 ## Summary

-According to [GIA's grading system](https://www.gia.edu/diamond-quality-factor), a diamond is described and classified based on the four Cs: Carat, Colour, Clarity and Cut.
-Here we analyze diamond price using a [dataset from Kaggle](https://www.kaggle.com/shivam2503/diamonds), which included the four C’s, in addition to depth and table size, of 53940 diamonds.
-The analysis includes retrieving data from a CSV file, data mining, analytics, modelling and data visualization.
-The analysis is based in Python and uses Numpy and panda for data manipulation, seaborn and matplotlib for creating visualizations, and Scikit-Learn for construction and evaluation of regression models.
+Diamonds are described and classified based on the [four Cs](https://www.gia.edu/diamond-quality-factor): Carat, Colour, Clarity and Cut.
+Here we analyze diamond price using a [dataset from Kaggle](https://www.kaggle.com/shivam2503/diamonds) based on the four C’s, total depth percentage, table size, length, width and depth of 51049 diamonds.
+Five Machine Learning algorithms (Linear Regression, K-Nearest Neighbor, Decision Tree, Random Forest, Support Vector Machine) in combination with feature engineering (all 9 features vs. 6 selected features) were compared.

+The analysis was performed using Python and included retrieving data from a CSV file, data mining, analytics, modelling and data visualization.
+Numpy and panda were used for data manipulation, seaborn and matplotlib for creating visualizations, and Scikit-Learn for construction and evaluation of regression models.

 ## Data Cleaning